LIVE SAN DIEGO TRAFFIC REPORT, TRAFFIC ALERTS & CURRENT TRAFFIC CONDITIONS

 Changes in San Diego school traffic patterns

 In the 1950's more than half of San Diego school children walked or bicycled to school.
-That number has fallen below 10 percent as streets have become wider and more dangerous.
+That number has fallen below 10% as streets have become wider and more dangerous.
 This trend combined with the loss of school bus service, has resulted in an overwhelming increase in parents driving their children to and from school.
-San Diego traffic reports show that 20 to 25 percent of rush hour traffic on local streets is now attributable to the school commute.
+San Diego traffic reports show that 20 to 25% of rush hour traffic on local streets is now attributable to the school commute.

 Cell phones add to San Diego traffic congestion